gschmutz/integration-architecture-workshop/11-streaming-integration-with-streamsets/README.md

-# Streaming Data Integartion using StreamSets and Kafka
+# Streaming Data Integration using StreamSets and Kafka

 ### Add StreamSets to Integration Platform